2 men acquitted in plot to kidnap Michigan Governor Gretchen Whitmer; jury deadlocks on 2 others

 The jury, made up of six men and six women, elected a foreperson last week and began deliberating Monday after two weeks of primarily prosecution testimony.

-Fox, Croft, Harris and Caserta were charged with conspiracy, accused by prosecutors of being angry over COVID-19 restrictions imposed by the Democratic governor and seeking to ignite a civil war.
-Three of the men also faced weapons charges.

-"They were filled with rage," Kessler told jurors in closing arguments last Friday, the 15th day of trial in federal court in Grand Rapids, Michigan.
+"They were filled with rage," Assistant U.S. Attorney Nils told jurors in closing arguments last Friday, the 15th day of trial in federal court in Grand Rapids, Michigan.
 "They were paranoid because they knew what they were doing was wrong and they feared they could be caught."

 The men were arrested in October 2020 amid talk of raising $4,000 for an explosive that could blow up a bridge and stymie police after a kidnapping, according to trial evidence.
 Fox twice traveled to northern Michigan to scout the area.